PhilippaHartley/sim-mid-pointing/arl_simulation/README.md

 sim 21: sim20 but with 'wind' timeseries sim 22: sim20 but with 'tracking' timeseries sim 23: repeat of sim5 with +/- 6 hours and MID_GAUSS
-sim 24: sim23 but with 'wind' timeseries with +/- 6 hours and MID_GAUSS
+sim 24: sim23 but with 'wind' timeseries with +/- 6 hours and MID_GRASP
-sim 25: sim23 but with 'tracking' timeseries with +/- 6 hours and MID_GAUSS
+sim 25: sim23 but with 'tracking' timeseries with +/- 6 hours and MID_GRASP

 sim 13 is the current standard.